-- Blankets – The only blankets we need are those for our infant bereavement packages.
+- Blankets – The only blankets The Preemie Project can use are those for our infant bereavement packages.
 The hospitals we support no longer accept blankets for use in the NICU.

 - Cocoons – The only cocoons we can use are those that are part of a costume for our holiday donations.
 The hospitals we support do not accept cocoons for regular use in their NICU.